Ghana at the FIFA World Cup: Uruguay vs Ghana

 After the game, Suárez said, "I made the save of the tournament," and, referring to the infamous handball goal scored by Diego Maradona in the 1986 World Cup, claimed that "The 'Hand of God' now belongs to me."
 Suárez claimed he had no alternative and was acting out of instinct.
 Forlán agreed that Suárez saved the game, "Suárez this time, instead of scoring goals, he saved one, I think he saved the game.

 Ghana coach Milovan Rajevac said the play was an "injustice" and Suárez was labeled a "villain" and a "cheat".
 But Uruguay coach, Óscar Tabárez, said these labels were too harsh, "Well, there was a handball in the penalty area, there was a red card and Suárez was thrown out.
 Saying that Ghana were cheated out of the game is too harsh.
 We have to go by the rules.
 It might have been a mistake by my player but I do not like that word ‘cheating’."

-Ghana was the last African team left in the tournament and if they had won, they would have been the first team from Africa to ever make the semifinals.
-But others viewed him as a hero who sacrificed himself in the semifinal for the unlikely chance that his team could win.
+Ghana was the last African team left in the tournament and if they had won, they would have been the first team from Africa to ever make the semi-finals.
+But others viewed him as a hero who sacrificed himself in the semi-final for the unlikely chance that his team could win.
 A distraught Gyan conceded, "I would say Suárez is a hero now in his own country, because the ball was going in and he held it with his hand.
 He is a hero now."